 "The Eucharist is 'the source and summit of the Christian life.'
-The other sacraments, and indeed all ecclesiastical ministries and works of the apostolate, are bound up with the Eucharist and are oriented toward it.
+The other sacraments and all apostolate ecclesiastical ministries and works are bound up with the Eucharist.
+Itsst and are oriented toward it.
 For in the blessed Eucharist is contained the whole spiritual good of the Church, namely Christ himself, our Pasch."

 - The Catechism of the Catholic Church

-\The Celebration of Mass is at the heart of any community of faith its communal celebration of the Eucharist.
+The Celebration of Mass is at the heart of any community of faith.
+It is a communal celebration of the Eucharist.
 Here at IHM, opportunities abound for us to come together as the Body of Christ:

 Weekday Masses |